Table of Contents:

 Emotional engagement is often assessed using self-report measures (Kirkpatrick Model Level 1, reaction, training evaluation model) and provides insight into how students feel about a particular topic, delivery method, or instructor.

 The learner’s cognitive involvement and investment in their learning.
-This means active participation in the learning process through sustained intellectual effort to comprehend and master content.
+This means active participation in the learning process through the sustained intellectual effort to comprehend and master content.

 When a learner is cognitively engaged, they take the initiative to represent what they learn in their own context and utilize learning strategies that work for them to absorb and retain information effectively.

-Discover how to foster a love of learning with your training programs and courses with complimentary eBook on Getting Engaged: How To Make Your Learners Fall in Love with Learning.
+Discover how to foster a love of learning with your training programs and courses with a complimentary eBook on Getting Engaged: How To Make Your Learners Fall in Love with Learning.

 Adult learners are more engaged on an emotional and intellectual level when their own work and life experiences are brought into their learning.
 And as they share those experiences with others, their engagement grows even stronger.
-Enabling learners to socialize other learners and mutually learn from each other’s experiences, is a critical aspect of behavioral engagement as it serves as an anchor that keeps drawing adult learners in, keeps them motivated, and even inspired.
+Enabling learners to socialize with other learners and mutually learn from each other’s experiences, is a critical aspect of behavioral engagement as it serves as an anchor that keeps drawing adult learners in, keeps them motivated, and even inspired.

 To address the need for behavioral engagement, we need to re-examine our organizational culture to ensure that they support and cultivate a suitable learning environment.
 Some questions to be asked are: